Frequently Asked Questions

 |Windows 8.1 and above||macOS 10.13 and above||iOS 12.0 and above||Android 5.0 and above|

-1) mp3TrueEdit™ is specifically written to handle MP3 files which are the most popular and compatible audio format.
+1) mp3TrueEdit™ is specifically written to handle MP3 and AAC files which are the most popular and most compatible audio formats.
 However, it does not currently support the ‘MP3 Pro’ or ‘MP3 free format’ versions of MP3 which are not widely used.

 B. General questions